For Learners: 50 Beautiful Japanese Words & Phrases Pt. 7

 - Shibui

-Old school cool like Frank Sinatra and Al Capone.
+This is a cool Japanese word to know.
+And by old school cool, we mean old school cool like Frank Sinatra, Al Capone, old-time cars/cameras and so on.
 However, this can also have a negative connotation; “stuff only old people like.”

 - Hikikomori